INSURANCE & MEDICAL CARE

 OVERVIEW OF THE US HEALTHCARE SYSTEM FOR INTERNATIONAL STUDENTS

-DISCLAIMER: The video below was produced by internationalstudentinsurance.com.
-While International Student and Scholar Services does not endorse any company’s insurance plan, we do find the information contained within the video to be helpful as a general overview of the American medical system and what an international student or scholar should expect.
+DISCLAIMER: The video above was produced by internationalstudentinsurance.com.
+While International Student & Scholar Services does not endorse any third-party insurance plan, we do find the information contained within the video to be helpful as a general overview of the American medical system and what an international student or scholar should expect.

 University of Alabama Student Health Insurance Overview